Loading...

 Engage in Physical Activity

-A short walk or light exercise after meals can help your body use glucose more efficiently.
+Incorporate light exercise, like a short walk, shortly after meals to help your body use up glucose more efficiently.

 healthspan-mbl